Munis98/Bike-Shop-Dashboard-MySQL-PowerBI/README.md

 - Data loading and inspection
 - Data Cleaning and Formatting
-- Data preparation and manipulation for desired result set
+- Data preparation and manipulation/analysis for desired result set
 - Exporting Data to PowerBI
 - Creating measures in PowerBI
 - Creating Report in PowerBI